-The National Curriculum for PE aims to ensure that all pupils;
+The National Curriculum for PE aims to ensure that all pupils:

-When developing the P.E. curriculum here at Collis Primary School there is a focus on teaching the children new skills and techniques.
+When developing the P.E. curriculum here at Collis Primary School there is a real focus on teaching the children new skills and techniques.
 To ensure P.E. lessons provide the children with a real sense of purpose, they are all linked directly to National Curriculum aims through a wide range of individual and team sports/activities.
-An example of this is in Year 3 where the children complete a racquet and ball unit of work.
+An example of this is in Year 3 where the children complete a Tennis unit of work.
 During the unit there is a focus on skill development culminating in a Borough event, held at Teddington Tennis Club, where these skills are applied in a competitive team environment against other local schools.